nathanvisserdev/LibertyApp/AUDIENCE_AUTHORIZATION.md

 - **PUBLIC**: Visible to all users
 - **CONNECTIONS**: Visible to users connected with any connection type (ACQUAINTANCE, STRANGER, IS_FOLLOWING)
 - **ACQUAINTANCES**: Visible only to users with ACQUAINTANCE connection type
+- **STRANGERS**: Visible only to users with STRANGER connection type
 - **SUBNET**: Visible to subnet members and subnet owner
 - **GROUP**: Visible to group members (legacy support)
 - **Own Posts**: Users can always see their own posts